simbo1905/thinbus-srp-js/README.md

 client implementation for Javascript / EMCAScript in a browser talking to a Java server implementation to perform a zero knowledge proof of password.
 The only deployment dependency is the [Nimbus SRP6a Java](https://bitbucket.org/connect2id/nimbus-srp) library.

-There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written with SpringMVC.
+There is a demonstration application [thinbus-srp-js-demo](https://bitbucket.org/simon_massey/thinbus-srp-js-demo) written using JAX RS RESTful webservices.
 The demo is routinely tested with Firefox, Chrome, Safari and with an iPad.

 Note that if you build on jdk17 the junit-js tests which test the javascript cryptography takes a very long time.
 Building with jdk18 is ten times faster.